Flag desecration: Israel

-In 2007 six teenagers in the South Tel Aviv suburb of Bat Yam were arrested for burning an Israeli flag.
+In 2007, six teenagers in the South Tel Aviv suburb of Bat Yam were arrested directly for burning an Israeli flag.
 This incident was considered serious by the police and others since the youths were suspected in other acts of vandalism and claimed to be Satanists.

-In 2016, Israel passed an amendment, meaning those convicted of deliberately burning an Israeli flag, or the flag of any allied country, face up to three years in prison.
+In 2022, Israel passed a new amendment, meaning those convicted of deliberately burning an Israeli flag face up to three years in prison.